Avocarrot/ios-sdk/README.md

 	* XIB option - Design the layout of `MyNativeBannerView` in a separate XIB file.
 The developer should bind the  desired UI controls in this XIB and properties from `<AVONativeViewInterface>`, which `AVONativeView` adopts.
 The implementation of `MyNativeBannerView` class has to override `+ (NSString *)xibName` method, which returns the name of the same XIB.
 	* Coding option - The implementation of `MyNativeBannerView` class must be performed by the creation and placement of UI controls using `<AVONativeViewInterface>`, which `AVONativeView` adopts.
 3. Call `loadNativeAdWithAdUnitId: etc` with the required parameters, where the `adUnitId` is your private advertising space ID and className is the name of the `MyNativeBannerView` class.
 After downloading the ad data, the SDK immediately initiates `MyNativeBannerView` class created in step 2.
 After, the SDK renders the native ad data inside the controls boundaries.
 Not all controls are filled this way, but only the main ones:`avoTitleTextLabel, avoMainTextLabel,  avoIconImageView, avoMainMediaView`.
 When the rendering has finished, the successful completion block with this instance will be called.
-4. Show ad view container on the screen.
+4. Show native ad view container on the screen.

 For example: